-The dividends distributed to foreign shareholders are subject to the 15% withholding tax at source which under the domestic law may be reduced to 0% in case of distribution to qualified participation held by a corporation (not less than 10% of the shares for not less than 12 consecutive months, including the month the dividends are paid).
-The obligation to calculate and pay the tax falls on IC.
+Dividends distributed to foreign shareholders are subject to the 15% withholding tax at source which under the domestic law may be reduced to 0% in case of distribution to qualified participation held by a corporation (not less than 10% of the shares for not less than 12 consecutive months, including the month the dividends are paid).
+The obligation to calculate and pay the tax falls on REIT.
 The tax must be paid until the 10th day of the month that follows the dividend payment.

-A non-resident shareholder is entitled to a withholding tax reduction under Double Taxation Treaty.
+A non-resident shareholder may be entitled to a withholding tax reduction under a Treaty on Avoidance of Double Taxation.
 However, the provisions of the domestic law are generally more beneficial.

-EU-Parent Subsidiary Directive should be applicable.
+EU-Parent Subsidiary Directive is applicable.

-Foreign REIT Corporate shareholder Individual shareholder Rental income shall be subject to 10 % withholding tax - Dividends are subject to 15% profit tax (may be reduced to 0%) - Generally, capital gains are subject to 15% profit tax - Residents income tax of 15% on dividends - Generally, capital gains are subject to 15% income tax
+Foreign REIT Corporate shareholder Individual shareholder Rental income shall be - Dividends are subject to - Residents income tax of subject to 10% withholding 15% profit tax (may be 15% on dividends tax reduced to 0%) - Generally, capital gains are - Generally, capital gains are subject to 15% income tax subject to 15% profit tax

-As it was indicated investment income is treated as non-taxable in the hands of the IC, provided that its activity is regulated by the Law on Collective Investment Undertakings.
+Investment income is treated as non-taxable in the hands of the REIT, provided that its activity is regulated by the Law on Collective Investment Undertakings.
 Since it is not the case for a foreign REIT, its local rental income shall be subject to 10% withholding tax at source.

-The dividends received by domestic corporate shareholders from foreign REITs are subject to 15 % profit tax.
-Under the domestic law tax may be reduced to 0% in case of distribution to qualified participation held by a corporation (no less than 10% of the shares for no less than 12 months, including the month the dividends are paid on).
+Dividends received by domestic corporate shareholders from foreign REITs are subject to 15% profit tax.
+Under domestic law, the tax may be reduced to 0% in case of distribution to qualified participation held by a corporation (not less than 10% of the shares for not less than 12 months, including the month the dividends are paid on).

-The dividends received by domestic individual shareholders from foreign REIT's are subject to 15 % Lithuanian residents' income tax.
+Dividends received by domestic individual shareholders from foreign REITs are subject to 15% Lithuanian resident's income tax.